 - Integration with Google+ – Post to Google+, pull Google+ comments instead of default Blogger comments

 - In case there are issues like someone reporting that you use copyrighted material like pics or videos, Blogger may shut down your site.
 Same can happen if the algorithm thinks your content is spam.
-Most sites won’t be affected by this but it is important to be aware that you do not have the full ownership of the site before making your decision on what platform to use.
+Most sites will not be affected by this but it is important to be aware that you do not have the full ownership of the site before making your decision on what platform to use.

-There’s been minimal or no development done on the Blogspot platform for a long time now so the interface, the usability, the look and the features feel outdated compared to modern platforms.
-Some of the few changes Blogger has done in the recent years have impacted users negatively such as trying to restrict users from posting sexually explicit content, limitations of pagination and even blocks to certain countries.
+There’s been minimal or no development done on the Blogspot platform for a long time now so the user interface, the usability, the look and the features feel outdated compared to modern platforms.
+Some of the few changes Blogger has done in the recent years have affected users negatively such as trying to restrict users from posting sexually explicit content, limitations of pagination and even blocks to certain countries.

 WordPress – Summary